 Google Classroom and Meet

-Each day, the staff will update Google Classroom with Home Learning tasks.
-There will be a range of Phonics, Maths, Literacy and Topic based activities.
-The activities will include: live lessons, video links, practical activities or worksheets.
+Each day, the staff updated Google Classroom with Home Learning tasks.
+There was a range of Phonics, Maths, Literacy and Topic based activities.
+The activities will included: live lessons, video links, practical activities or worksheets.
 Please do not feel you need to print the worksheets but use these as a guide for your child’s learning.

-From Monday 11th January 2021, each day your child will be provided with a live 30 minute lesson.
+From Monday 11th January 2021, each day your child was provided with a live 30 minute lesson.
 The timings for the lessons will remain the same to avoid any clashes with other classes.
 These are as follows:

 – 09:00-09:30 EYFS